 Draper is a writer and author who contributes to National Geographic, GQ magazine and The New York Times Magazine.
 He is the author of several books, including Do Not Ask What Good We Do: Inside the U.S. House of Representatives and Dead Certain: The Presidency of George W. Bush.
 Previously, Draper wrote for Texas Monthly and The Austin Chronicle.

 Garcia, D-Houston, has represented Senate District 6 since 2013.
-She is a member of the Senate Education, Intergovernmental Relations, Transportation and Veteran Affairs & Military Installations committees.
-Garcia previously served as director and presiding judge of the Houston Municipal System and was later elected as the Houston city controller.
-In 2002, Garcia was elected to the Harris County Commissioners Court.
+She serves on the Senate Criminal Justice, Intergovernmental Relations, Natural Resources & Economic Development, and Transportation committees.
+Previously, Garcia served as director and presiding judge of the Houston Municipal System and was later elected as the Houston city controller and as a Harris County commissioner.

 Gold has been a reporter in Texas for The Wall Street Journal since 2000.
 He covers fracking and the U.S. energy industry and is the author of the book The Boom: How Fracking Ignited the American Energy Revolution and Changed the World.
 Gold has previously worked for the San Antonio Express-News and The Philadelphia Inquirer.

 Hecht was appointed chief justice by then-Gov. Rick Perry in 2013.
-First elected to the state high court in 1988, Hecht is the longest-serving Supreme Court member in Texas history.
-He has also served as a district court judge and appeals court justice.
-Previously, Hecht was a partner in what is now known as Locke Lord LLP, practicing mainly in the area of general business and commercial litigation.
+First elected to the state high court in 1988, he is the longest-serving Texas Supreme Court member in history.
+He has led the court’s efforts to ensure Texans have access to basic civil legal services and serves as the court’s liaison to the Texas Access to Justice Commission.

-Hegar, who was elected comptroller in 2014, previously served as a member of the Texas Senate and House.
-He serves as Texas’ treasurer, check writer, tax collector, procurement officer and revenue estimator.
-Hegar also previously served as chairman of the Sunset Advisory Commission, which reviews the operation and efficiency of each state agency.
+Hegar, who was elected comptroller in 2014, serves as Texas’ treasurer, check writer, tax collector, procurement officer and revenue estimator.
+Previously, he served as a member of the Texas Senate and House.
+Hegar also served as chairman of the Sunset Advisory Commission, which reviews the operations and efficiency of each state agency.

 Henson directs the Texas Politics Project at the University of Texas at Austin.
 He is a founder and co-director of the University of Texas/Texas Tribune Poll, the only open-source statewide survey of public opinion in Texas.
 Henson is also the co-author of a Texas politics web-based textbook used at several universities throughout the state.